The Tax Disputes and Litigation Review: Austria

 Further, a tax decree can be amended as a consequence of a tax audit within the statutes of limitation, which, generally, is six years after the year for which the tax return was filed (five years plus one year in case of investigative actions by the tax authorities).
 In the case of deliberate tax evasion, the statute of limitation is 10 years.
 However, if the Austrian tax authorities undertake investigative actions within the respective last year, the statute of limitation is extended for one additional year.
 In any case, the right to assess taxes is time-barred after 10 years.

 ii Subject matter of the appeal

 If a decree by an Austrian tax authority infringes the taxpayer's rights, an administrative appeal can be filed by the taxpayer within one month after the delivery of the decree.
 This deadline may, upon the application of the taxpayer, be (also repeatedly) extended by the Austrian tax authorities for 'good reason'.
+It was generally suspended during the first covid-19-induced governmental shutdown in March and April 2020.
 The appeal has to be filed with the Austrian tax authority that issued the decree.

 iii Administrative appeal procedure

 After the administrative appeal has been filed, the Austrian tax authority will review the case and render an administrative appeal decision.
 However, there will be no administrative appeal decision if the taxpayer has requested that the authority refrain from doing so in the administrative appeal or if the taxpayer claims that a regulation is not in line with the statutory law, a statutory law is unconstitutional or that international conventions are unlawful.
 Also, there will be no administrative appeal decision if the decree that shall be appealed against has been issued by the Federal Ministry of Finance.
 The objective of this procedure is a level of administrative self-control.